SCRT-HQ/VaporShell/docs/glossary/New-VSLogsLogGroup.md

----
-layout: glossary
-title: New-VSLogsLogGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSLogsLogGroup

 ## SYNOPSIS
-Adds an AWS::Logs::LogGroup resource to the template
+Adds an AWS::Logs::LogGroup resource to the template.
+The AWS::Logs::LogGroup resource specifies a log group.
+A log group defines common properties for log streams, such as their retention and access control rules.
+Each log stream must belong to one log group.

 ## SYNTAX